A note on security

 Several input formats (including LaTeX, Org, RST, and Typst) support

-directives that allow the contents of a file to be included in the output.
+includedirectives that allow the contents of a file to be included in the output.
 An untrusted attacker could use these to view the contents of files on the file system.
-(Using the--sandbox
+(Using the--sandboxoption can protect against this threat.) -

 Several output formats (including RTF, FB2, HTML with

-, EPUB, Docx, and ODT) will embed encoded or raw images into the output file.
+--self-contained, EPUB, Docx, and ODT) will embed encoded or raw images into the output file.
 An untrusted attacker could exploit this to view the contents of non-image files on the file system.
-(Using the--sandbox
+(Using the--sandboxoption can protect against this threat, but will also prevent including images in these formats.) -

 In reading HTML files, pandoc will attempt to include the contents of

-.
+iframeelements by fetching content from the local file or URL specified bysrc.
 If untrusted HTML is processed on a server, this has the potential to reveal anything readable by the process running the server.
-Using the-f html+raw_html
+Using the-f html+raw_htmlwill mitigate this threat by causing the wholeiframeto be parsed as a raw HTML block.
+Using `–sandbox will also protect against the threat. -

 If your application uses pandoc as a Haskell library (rather than shelling out to the executable), it is possible to use it in a mode that fully isolates pandoc from your file system, by running the pandoc operations in the

-monad.
+PandocPuremonad.
 See the document Using the pandoc API for more details.
-(This corresponds to the use of the--sandbox
+(This corresponds to the use of the--sandboxoption on the command line.) -

 Pandoc’s parsers can exhibit pathological performance on some corner cases.
 It is wise to put any pandoc operations under a timeout, to avoid DOS attacks that exploit these issues.
 If you are using the pandoc executable, you can add the command line options